Field AI stock

 Frequently asked questions

-Is Field AI still a private company?
+Is Field AI a public or private company?

 What is Field AI's valuation?